 At a glance, the feature list includes, but is not limited to – Hi-Res Audio (wired, USB and wirelessly), traditional AM\FM radio with DAB+, Apple CarPlay, Android Auto – both wired and wireless, iDatalink Maestro (a first for mainstream Australia), 4x Camera inputs and HDMI and AV input!

 What's this iDatalink Maestro?

 This is big, it’s a first for mainstream Australian multimedia units.
 This technology is by no means brand new, it’s been used in North America for years now.
-It’s another connection, or port, that your car and head unit can communicate through.
+It’s another connection, or port, that your car and the Kenwood DMX9720XDS can communicate through.